DuendeInexistente/Cirque/ShortStories/thief.md

  "And now that we stopped..."
 Asked the tall blue stallion at the thief's left, "Oh, is that a drug?
 They are fascinating."

 The thief jumped back like a spooked cat but ate the yellow pill anyway.
-Their stomach felt bubbly and they closed their mouth, feeling vaguely upset as adrenaline surged in their body anew and their gut *bursted* with high amounts of highly oxygenated air.
+Their stomach felt bubbly and they closed their mouth, feeling vaguely upset as adrenaline surged in their body anew and their gut *bursted* with highly oxygenated air.

  "I don't think that's healthy."
 Pointed the tall stallion, extending a hoof for a shake.
 "Hi!
 I am--"